punxaphil/maxi-media-player/README.md

   unJoinAll: mdi:account-remove # default is mdi:minus-box-multiple-outline
 groupingDontSortMembersOnTop: true # default is false.
 Will not sort members of the selected player on top of the list in the grouping section.
 compactGrouping: true # default is false.
 Makes the grouping section more compact.
+groupingDisableMainSpeakers: true # default is false.
+Disables (greys out) any speaker that is currently the main speaker of a multi-speaker group.

 # player specific
 hidePlayerControlNextTrackButton: true # default is false, hides player control next track button.